Electrical termination: Active

 Active terminators consist of a voltage regulator that keeps the voltage used for the terminating resistor(s) at a constant level.

 Forced perfect termination

 Forced perfect termination (FPT) can be used on single ended buses where diodes remove over and undershoot conditions.
 The signal is locked between two actively regulated voltage levels, which results in superior performance over a standard active terminator.

-Signal Termination Applications
+Signal termination applications

 SCSI

 All parallel SCSI units use terminators.
 SCSI is primarily used for storage and backup.
-An active terminator is a type of single ended SCSI terminator with a built-in voltage regulator to compensate for variations in terminator power.
+An active terminator is a type of single-ended SCSI terminator with a built-in voltage regulator to compensate for variations in terminator power.

 Controller Area Network

 Controller area network, commonly known as CAN Bus, uses terminators consisting of a 120 ohm resistor.

 Dummy load

-Dummy loads are commonly used in HF to EHF frequency circuits.
+Dummy loads are commonly used in HF to EHF circuits.

 Ethernet coaxial 50 ohm

 10BASE2 networks absolutely must have proper termination with a 50 ohm BNC terminator.
 If the bus network is not properly terminated, too much power will be reflected, causing all of the computers on the bus to lose network connectivity.